zedlopez/ifm/Examples/Tilt2.md

 ```

 For convenience in identifying hand features, and for elegance when we print the hand-listing, we start by sorting the cards in the player's hand so that the high-ranked cards are listed first.
-It is rare that we want to concern ourselves with this, but as we saw in the section on "Looking at containment by hand" in the chapter on Change, Inform keeps an ordered list of the items inside any given container; so it does order the objects in the player's hand, and the ordering depends on which things were added to the hand most recently.
+It is rare that we want to concern ourselves with this, but as we saw in the section on [Looking at containment by hand] in the chapter on [Change], Inform keeps an ordered list of the items inside any given container; so it does order the objects in the player's hand, and the ordering depends on which things were added to the hand most recently.
 By moving something to the player's hand again (even if it was already there), we change this ordering, and wind up with a sorted hand.